 Store credit cards are even more attractive because they often come with discounts.
 It’s very tempting to spend more than you need or more than you have on credit, especially when you get an extra 10%-20% off your purchase.

 Thanks for reading our list!
 Now, we hope that you’re a little more armed to resist these retail tricks designed to get you to spend more money.
 When you shop, make a plan, stick to it, and don’t get knocked off course.
-If you’d like more tips, tricks, and hacks for saving money and shopping wisely, check the resources below.
+If you’d like more tips, tricks, and hacks for saving money, living below your means, and shopping wisely, check the resources below.